Expat School Selection 101: Time To Do Your Homework

 Starting a new school is one of the biggest changes a child can experience.
 Make the transition a smooth one academically.
 Set up a meeting with the administrators of your home school to clarify who is in charge of records and transcripts and ask about the best ways to keep in touch.
 Connect with an expat who has been in your new country for a while and ask them what unexpected challenges they faced in the academic system.
 Inquire about what they wish they had of known in advance.
 Are there mistakes or setbacks you could learn from?
 Being organized and setting up clear communication channels matters just as much as a school’s pedigree.

 Make the transition a smooth one for extracurricular activities as well.
-Participation in programs with an international presence, like the Duke of Edinburgh awards, Girl Guides, Model United Nations, and Red Cross swimming lessons allows your child to participate in their favourite activities no matter where they are in the world.
+Participation in programs with an international presence, like the Duke of Edinburgh awards, Girl Guides, Model United Nations, and Red Cross swimming lessons allows your child to participate in their favorite activities no matter where they are in the world.
 Smoothly transitions from one expat school club to another is a comforting experience.

 International School’s – Not Just For Kids